 We’re not enthusiastically recommending this roughly 1,000 acre urban lake, but it’s prominent right there in the heart of Seattle.

 WDFW seems to largely ignore the waterway, which gets some saltwater at the lower end that likely hampers freshwater fish production, but there are some smallmouth and largemouth bass, yellow perch, crappie and other warmwater species present.

-There also are some resident cutthroat trout but catches are likely to be rare
+There also are some resident cutthroat trout in the system but catches are likely to be rare.